- Optimizely X Web Experimentation

 - Exclude outliers from your experimental results

-The feature is currently available upon request.
-Contact your customer success representative to request access to the feature.
+The feature is currently available for specific plans.
+Contact your customer success representative to check if you are on an eligible plan.

 In statistics, an outlier is an observation that has an abnormally higher or lower value than other observations in a data set.
 Outliers can severely skew the accuracy of any analysis conducted on a data set, and can lead to potentially incorrect conclusions.
 For this reason, outliers are often excluded from the analysis.